wwooo/tensorflow_complex_yolo/README.md

 run python kitti_eval.py

 This script will save the prediction results consistent with the kitti label format.
 Then use kitti's official evaluation script to evaluate.
+You should study the official evaluation script of kitti.

 ### Others